 4. Chocolate Low Carb Milkshakes

 For those sticking to a stricter low carb meal plan, these low carb milkshakes are for you!
-No fruit added, just chocolate protein powder, nuts and milk for a creamy and delicious low carb chocolate smoothie treat.
+No fruit added, just chocolate protein powder, nuts and milk for a creamy and delicious low carb shakes.

-Truly like a milkshake, these are the low carb smoothies of your dreams!
+Truly like a milkshake, these are low carb smoothies dreams are made of!

 5. Low Carb Peanut Butter Smoothie